LummiGIS/MultiVolumes/README.md

 NOTE:  The ArcGIS 10 version is better since it writes the graduation values, and the 2D areas, 3D areas, and volumes in a nicely formatted comma delimited txt file.
 Note:  The FOSS4G tools are better since they do not skip or drop pixels and generate a complete table for all volumes.

+### For MultiVolumesFOS4G
+Use MultivolumesFOSS4GHillVolume.py for volumes of piles.
+Use MultivolumesFOSS4GLakeVolume.py for volumes of voids or lakes. (coming soon!)

+Both tools will out put a CSV file.

+For piles the CSV file will contain a record for the lowest values in the pile raster and a record for every graduation higher than the mininum.
+Each row will have the area and volume total above that graduation (inclusive).

+For lakes the CSV file of the highest value of the input raster and the volumes below each graduation (inclusive).

+Change the user defined values in the scripts.
+Both ArcGIS Pro and QGIS 3.22 LTS include GDAL and numpy so the script can be placed in the Python window in either application.
+The script can also be run via an IDE if the interpeter includes GDAL and numpy.